In this short contemplation the differences and relations between naturality, normality and morality shall be thematized.

 That morality has to do with the establishment of right and spiritual habits does not mean that 'morality' refers directly to habits.
 A habit is a standard and usual behavior and to refer to this the word 'normality' is more in place.13 This word stems from the Latin 'normālis'.14 The latter referred basically to the construction of an angle of ninety degrees,15 however in course of time it came in English to refer to a usual state or condition,16 probably through the conception that what is habitual and usual is straight and orderly like a ninety degree angle.

 Now the question may rise how normality may be related to the opposites of naturality and morality.
 It was thematized before in quite a number of contemplations that when the opposites of spirit and matter come together a third given occurs, namely that of the soul or of consciousness.17 And this third given is then also that which relates the two opposites to each other.
 The soul is the relation between spirit and matter.
 Then with morality related to spirit and naturality to matter it can be expected that these two are related to each other by a third given.
 And from what has been brought to the fore so far it can be accepted that this third given regards normality.
 Normality relates naturality to morality.
 On the evolutionary arc from matter to spirit on which we are presently placed18 leads normality us from naturality to morality.
-The use of physical violence for the gain of material good for instance may in our society naturally still occur but it is not habitual and usual.
+The use of physical violence for the gain of a material good for instance may in our society naturally still occur but it is not habitual and usual.
 So by the setting of habitual standards for behavior are we led out of our natural state towards a moral state.
 That in normality this moral state has however not yet been fully reached is shown in for instance the persecution of those individuals who in history morally transcended the normality of their society.19 The crucifixion of Jesus of Nazareth is probably the best example in this.20 Normality diminishes the natural harm but does not yet fully abolish it.
 This is done only in morality.

 May we thus in morality transcend our normality as we in the latter transcend our naturality.